The Latsky Method

 As a dancer, Ms. Latsky is known for her kinetic way of moving and the emotionality she brings to her work.
 She believes that a strong, flexible and supportive body, in conjunction with an intention to ease the breath, creates an openness and awareness that lead to more risk-taking and unique experiences.
 The Latsky Method is a comprehensive and interactive practice designed to peel away layers, break down inherent barriers, and build self-confidence by strengthening the support system of the body.
 It bridges the gap between technique and performance, and it teaches performers to personalize their performance material while they are learning it.
 To accomplish this, the performer needs to prepare the body in a very specific way.

 Heidi Latsky has a wonderful body which she used to full advantage when expressing ideas and emotions.
 She has an impeccable sense of timing, which makes things fall into place, often at the last minute providing the audience with a final insight to an idea or thought.
+Linda Ramsey, The St. John Telegram |

 The objective of The Latsky Method is to teach students to listen to their bodies and to organize the body for ease of movement, full diaphragmatic breathing, circulation and depth of expression.
 This is done by:

-1. Encouraging ease of breath as you work on stretching and strengthening the body
+- Encouraging ease of breath as you work on stretching and strengthening the body

-2. Paying close attention to the designated "domes" of the body (areas that need to be open, flexible and guided away from each other in order to bring the torso into length and facilitate full diaphragmatic breathing)
+- Paying close attention to the designated "domes" of the body (areas that need to be open, flexible and guided away from each other in order to bring the torso into length and facilitate full diaphragmatic breathing)

 The first part of the practice is a meditative, internal and deep workout that prepares students to move from the inside out.
 It begins with a short standing section of grounding activities based on yoga postures and an introduction to the vocabulary of the class.
 Students are then guided through stretches and deep strengthening activities on the floor.
 After each strengthening exercise, time is allotted for students to explore where their breath is traveling within their bodies and where their tension is stored.
 This in addition to a series of breathing and vocalizing exercises enable students to alternately control, guide and ultimately observe with ease the breath moving through their bodies.
 During this process, students are encouraged to constantly stay aware of how they feel.
 After this warm up the students enter into an intense isolation exercises which mobilize the body from head to toe and are designed specifically to release emotions.
 At this point, students have gained an increased awareness of breath, posture and presence, their bodies are grounded and they are emotionally connected.